prithugoswami/personal-website/content/posts/git-remote-hooks.md

 ---
 title: "Using server-side git hooks to auto publish blog posts"
 date: 2020-10-28T00:20:37+05:30
+description: "Setting up a server side git hook to automatically build this hugo site which is then served by nginx"
 ---

 Git hooks are great to automate your software development workflow.
 They can be